Do you have a full blown foot fetish? Or just curious about what it’s all about?

 “It’s just more colours to paint with in terms of playing together.” – Pleasure Mechanics

 Our feet are powerful sensory body parts with around 200,000 nerve endings in the sole of each foot.
-Evolutionary biologists suggest that for thousands of years we used our bare-feet for “proprioception” to sense our environment for survival.
+Evolutionary biologists suggest that for thousands of years we used our bare feet for “proprioception” to sense our environment for survival.

-Sex engineer and relationship therapist, Colin Richards, explains that most fetishes resonate with us from an early experience.
+Sex engineer and relationship therapist, Colin Richards, explains that most sexual fetishes resonate with us from an early experience.
 Our psychology developed from childhood finds memories that manifests itself into a sexual desire.
 This could be associating feet with the kindness of a teacher, hence stroking feet helps them feel calm and relaxed which can translate into a sexual scenario.

-It could very well be the total submission to another, or even just a sign of pure intimacy with a lover.
 Alternatively, just like many kinks, podophilia can arise through the eroticism of social taboos.